pydicom/pydicom/doc/guides/index.rst

 Guides
 ======

-These guides contain higher-level information for those already familiar with
+These guides contain more detailed information on specific topics:
-pydicom:

 .. toctree::
    :maxdepth: 1